 The National Honor Society (NHS) and the National Junior Honor Society (NJHS) are the premier U.S. organizations established to recognize outstanding high school and middle school students.
 As more than simply an honor roll, NHS/NJHS serves to acknowledge those students who have demonstrated excellence in a number of areas.
 For NHS, students are selected based on their demonstration of scholarship, leadership, service, and character.
-For the NJHS, they are selected based on the qualities listed above as well as citizenship.
+For the NJHS, students are selected based on the qualities listed above as well as citizenship.
 Both NHS and NJHS are sponsored and supervised by the National Association of Secondary School Principals (NASSP).

 At CIPLC, the Anzoátegui Chapter of the National Honor Society serves students in grades 10 through 12, and the Barcelona Chapter of the National Junior Honor Society serves students in grades 6 through 9.
-The criteria for induction into the NHS and NJHS are posted on the school's web site.
-In addition, selection procedures will be announced in the Gecko Express Newsletter before the selection process begins.
+The selection procedures and the criteria for induction into the NHS and NJHS are posted on the school's web site.